 Eat like the locals do—at home

 Gain total control of your food intake with a trip to the grocery store.
 While a lot of business trips are too short or packed to fit in a grocery run, it may be worth your while to sneak one in, especially if the place you’re staying at offers kitchen amenities for a home-cooked meal.
-Stock up on healthy options for a multi-day stay—and be sure to grab your fruits and veggies!
+Stock up on healthy options for a multi-day stay—and be sure to grab your fresh fruits and vegetables!

 A little bit of creativity goes a long way toward eating healthy while traveling.
 For instance, even if your accommodations don’t come with access to a refrigerator, you can easily make your own makeshift minibar at a minimal cost.
 When you’re doing your grocery shopping, grab a Styrofoam cooler, fill it up with ice from your hotel’s ice machine, and voila: chilled, cheaper—and healthier—food at your convenience.